Anti-British sentiment: United States

 partly the hard-core of anglophobes (Irish, Germans and isolationists); partly the frustration produced by war without early victories; partly our bad behaviour at Singapore; and partly the tendency common to all countries at war to blame their allies for doing nothing.

 Senior American military officers often tried, with little success, to push against Roosevelt's support for Britain.
 Fleet Admiral Ernest King had been noted for these views which affected his decision-making during the "Second Happy Time" (in the Battle of the Atlantic).
 Joseph Stilwell, a four-star general in the China, Burma and India theatre of the Second World War was another noted for anti-British views (for example, in this diaries he wrote, "Boy, will this burn up the Limeys!" when Myitkyina was finally taken).
 Curiously, he got on well with British military commander William Slim, even volunteering to serve under him for a time rather than under George Giffard.
 Slim noted that Stilwell had a public persona that differed from his private relations.

-In the 21st century, the Special Relationship between the United States and the United Kingdom has come under attack by advertising executive Steven A. Grasse who published The Evil Empire: 101 Ways That England Ruined the World, although this work is partly tongue in cheek and forms part of a larger media project launched by the author.

 Roland Emmerich's 2000 movie The Patriot drew controversy for its depiction of British forces during the American Revolutionary War, depicting them as engaging in acts such as the burning of a church with civilians inside it in the Thirteen Colonies during the American Revolution.
 The Liverpool City Council went on to claim that the film misrepresented British general Banastre Tarleton and sought an apology from the producers.
 Other commentators noted that a similar incident was committed by German troops in the Oradour-sur-Glane massacre in World War II, and suggested that the film producers may have had, consciously or subconsciously, an anti-British agenda in changing the nationalities and relocating the event to an earlier and different conflict and one stated that it was similar to a "blood libel".